By Matthew B. Cox

 Sometimes a mark realizes he’s been swindled and contacts the police.
 The heat is turned on and the con men may have to go on the lam for a while; cease operations in that city or wait for things to blow over.
 Despite knowing the cost of the game and “a well-developed sense of professional honor among con men, they sometimes step over the line—dangerous as that may be—and double-cross their partners.”

-FROM DAMIEN’S POINT of view, Blayne had made catastrophic trading errors and there was no way the “master trader” could get them out of it.
+FROM DAMIEN’S POINT of view, Sebastian had made catastrophic trading errors and there was no way the “master trader” could get them out of it.
 Damien knew it was only a matter of time before Donovan found out and contacted the authorities.
 He immediately began covering his tracks.

 Donovan got the call from Damien in early August.
-He’d uncovered evidence that Blayne was embezzling; and according to Damien, it appeared that it had been going on for sometime.
+He’d uncovered evidence that Sebastian was embezzling; and according to Damien, it appeared that it had been going on for sometime.
 Damien emailed proof that $115,000 in commissions from PFG had been diverted to Nakano.

 Damien was certain there was more theft, however, he wasn’t sure exactly how much money had been taken.
 That was good enough for Donovan.